typotheque/text-shaping/docs/2-OTL.md

 ### 2.2.1 Typographical

-One more signs can be placed on a base, forming a composite akshara.
-There is usually a preference for where exactly a non-spacing sign should be placed in an akshara.
-The exact positioning of a non-spacing sign needs to be specified with _glyph positioning_ (GPOS) on an appropriate glyph (not necessary the base).
+One or more signs can be placed on a base, forming a composite akshara.
+There is usually a preference for where exactly a nonspacing sign should be placed in an akshara.
+The exact positioning of a nonspacing sign needs to be specified with _glyph positioning_ (GPOS) on an appropriate glyph (not necessary the base).

-Multiple non-spacing signs can also be placed at the position.
+Multiple nonspacing signs can also be placed at the position.
 Instead of just stacking, they often interact graphically, and typically require OTL _glyph substitution_ (GSUB) treatments for variation and ligation.

 > FIGURE:
 > base त → simple akshara त